christopher-caldwell/dedupe-data-loader/README.md

 By using this, you get all the benefits of simplified, de-duped caching.
 This can be useful in a REST API where you're fetching a list of items that have entities on them via an ID.
 Checkout an [example of this](./examples/express/src/routes/book.ts).
 It's not a "super clean, slick" solution, but it really helps the issue of over fetching.

-In summary: If your list of 20 items has the same relationship ID 6 times, this tool does the work for you to not make 5 redundant requests, but rather 1 necessary request for the 6th ID so you can give all of them back to the entity without making uneccesary persistence calls.
+In summary: If your list of 20 items has the same relationship ID 6 times, this tool does the work for you to not make 5 redundant requests, but rather 1 necessary request for the 6th ID so you can give all of them back to the entity without making unnecessary persistence calls.

 ## Usage with GraphQL